monk1337/MultiLab/README.md

 <p align="center">A framework for Multi-label classification, Classical machine learning models to state of art deep learning models for multi label classification, preprocessing Multi-label datasets and load benchmark multi-label datasets, metrices for accuracy calculation </p>

-Now you can preprocess multilabel dataset simply as follows:
+You can preprocess multilabel dataset simply as follows:
 ```python

 from multilab.preprocess import Text_preprocessing